-Mindfulness for Teens Workshop
+Mindfulness for Teens Programme

 for ages 12-17

-Mindful Presence Programme for Teens is a programme offering practical tips and strategies for dealing with a variety of mental issues and life changes Teens face such as depression, anxiety, eating disorders, bullying and self esteem problems.
+Mindful Presence Programme for Teens is a programme offering practical tips and strategies for dealing with a variety of mental health issues and life changes Teens face such as depression, anxiety, eating disorders, bullying and self esteem problems.

 Research has shown that young people who learn healthy coping skills early are better able to navigate problems later in life with the ability of bouncing back when faced with challenges.
 Let’s face it…being a teenager is not easy!
 Both your body and brain are constantly changing and these changes can sometimes make life stressful.